Dharnish810/Dharnish810/README.md

 - 👋 Hi, I’m @Dharnish
 - 👀 I’m achivement to become data scientist
-- 🌱 I’m currently learning sql for my goal
+- 🌱 I’m currently learning skill for my achivement
 - 💞️ I’m looking to collaborate on person how are all like me
 - 📫 How to reach me in linked in here is me id : Dharnish V
 - 😄 Pronouns: Do not stop working untill you reach your goal